New version of the Roadmap of Web Applications on Mobile

 W3C has published a new version of its Roadmap of Web Applications on Mobile, an overview of the various technologies developed in W3C that increase the capabilities of Web applications, and how they apply more specifically to the mobile context.

-The November 2019 snapshot refreshes the list of technologies under incubation in Community Groups or on the standardization track in Working Groups.
-See the Change history since April 2019 for details.
-New standardization proposals have notably emerged, including:
+The September 2020 snapshot refreshes the list of technologies under incubation in Community Groups or on the standardization track in Working Groups.
+See the Change history since November 2019 for details.
+Standardization proposals that have emerged since last publication include:

 Sponsored by Beihang University, this project is part of a set of roadmaps under development in a GitHub repository to document existing standards, highlight ongoing standardization efforts, point out topics under incubation, and discuss technical gaps that may need to be addressed in the future.
-New versions will be published on a quarterly basis, or as needed depending on progress of key technologies of the Web platform.
+New versions are published as needed depending on progress of key technologies of the Web platform.
 We encourage the community to review them and raise comments, or suggest new ones, in the repository’s issue tracker.